What a Journey for a 50-year survivor of rust, accidents, broken parts, and even politics.

 He too had me carried, not driven, to his home near Dallas Texas.

-After swapping many, many, more broken parts for new, I now have smooth ride and stops, more pep in my drive, all-electric lights work, and more.
+After swapping many more broken parts for new, I now have smooth ride and stops, more pep in my drive, all-electric work, and more.

 (The new cars pass me with zip and speed, but I have class and presence, they do not)

-I do like the highway, not so many curvy roads, and cruising just beyond the reach of other cars.
+I do like the highway, not so much curvy roads, and I cruise just beyond the reach of other cars.

 All the while people smile, wave, give me a thumbs up and sometimes stop me for a better look or photographs.
 I have had people chase me, ask me questions, and just seem to love I am.

 Young people will stop and stare, in attempts to figure out what I am, as they likely have never seen anything like me.
 Their first thoughts might be of a UFO, but I am closer to a Land Yacht at 19 feet long.